JeanExtreme002/Dokku-API/README.md

 # Dokku API
-This is the API server of the Dokku Dashboard project, built with [FastAPI](https://fastapi.tiangolo.com/).
+This is a RESTful API for managing applications and resources on Dokku, built with [FastAPI](https://fastapi.tiangolo.com/).

 ## Getting Started (quick run)
 The entire project has been built to run entirely on [Dokku](https://dokku.com/) or [Docker](https://www.docker.com/).